kkoomen/react-boilerplate/README.md

 - Clone the repository
-- (optional, but recommended) Go into `package.json` and set the `name` property at the top to your new projects name.
+- (optional, but recommended) Go into `package.json` and set the `name` property at the top to your new project its name.
 This will also set local storage keys automatically correct.
 - Run `npm install`
 - Run `npm start`